yaroslavros/draft-httpbis-h3-unbound-data/draft-rosomakho-httpbis-h3-unbound-data.md

 The use of `UNBOUND_DATA` is subject to the following restrictions:

-- An endpoint MUST NOT send `UNBOUND_DATA` if it previously sent a `HEADERS` frame with a `Content-Length` header field.
 - `UNBOUND_DATA` frame is only valid on request or response streams.
 It is invalid on control streams, QPACK encoder/decoder streams, or push streams.
 - `UNBOUND_DATA` MUST NOT be sent to peers that have not advertised `SETTINGS_ENABLE_UNBOUND_DATA` with a value of 1.